chenboran/firesight-wiki-clone/op-threshold.md

 Otsu's method provides automatic thresholding.
 As with the preceding examples, the original image is generated via **absdiff** and has many non-zero background pixel differences:<br>
 <img src="https://github.com/firepick1/FireSight/blob/master/img/part1-0.png?raw=true">

 Using Otsu's method, we can easily calculate a foreground/background threshold.
-The timings reveal the slight cost of extra processing to determine the threshold: <br>
+Otsu's method does take more time (compare Example 4), but may be worth the convenience.
 <img src="https://github.com/firepick1/FireSight/blob/master/img/threshold-otsu.png?raw=true">

 ### See Also